iamvenkat45/Customer/README.md

 After installing all the dependencies run the following command to execute and preview the app.

 - Run `grunt` for building and `grunt serve` for preview.

+## Screenshots

+The Screenshots for each of the feature can be found in screentshots folder.